uCautomation/plant-watering-system/README.md

 - Save power by going to sleep on timeout
 - Test the WaterSystem state machine
-- Allow the user to calibrate each module
-  - Allow the user to save the calibration data into the EEPROM
+- Persistent calibration data after reset each module; save the calibration data into the EEPROM
   - Save the calibration data into a sort-of flash/EEPROM filesystem to prevent early death of specific EEPROM memory cells - see Generational EEPROM storage
-  - **is this still necessary if calibration happens automatically when plants are manually watered?**
 - Proportional watering - the system will keep the valve/pump open for a time proportional to the difference from the reference value (to allow checking up with the reference value)